Manfred Cuntz: Research

-In January 2012, Manfred Cuntz and Billy Quarles, as part of a team of researchers from the University of Texas Arlington, "gained international recognition for identifying the possibility of a habitable moon within the orbit of the recently discovered planet called Kepler-16b."
+In 2012, Manfred Cuntz and Billy Quarles, as part of a team of researchers from the University of Texas Arlington, "gained international recognition for identifying the possibility of a habitable moon within the orbit of the recently discovered planet called Kepler-16b."
 The scientists used data from NASA's Kepler space telescope to analyze the possibilities of an Earth-like planet or moon to sustain life within the Kepler binary star system.
 They relied on Cuntz's expertise in astrobiology "to develop a range within the system where life would be able to exist."
 According to Cuntz, "the planet's critical feature to sustain life would be liquid water"; and he speculated that under suitable conditions those "life form[s] could be along the lines of [...] plant[s] or bacteria."

 Cuntz and Quarles collaborated again as co-authors on a study led by Oshina Jagtap published in 2021, which "explores the possibility of exomoons in a planetary system named HD 23079, located in Reticulum, a small constellation in the southern sky."
 This system is of interest because it contains a planet similar to Jupiter.
 Cuntz argues that since "Jupiter [is] a host to four planet-size moons (among many other moons), with two of them (Europa and Ganymede) having a significant chance of being habitable," gas giants in other star systems which could host an Earth-sized moon with the conditions for liquid water.
 Other work also focused on the principal possibility of submoons and on exocomets.

 To aid astrophysicists in identifying habitable zones, Cuntz with the assistance of R. Bruntz and Zhaopeng Wang developed "BinHab, a new online tool that can be used to calculate the regions of binary systems favorable for life" in 2014.
 According to Cuntz, the program considers both "the amounts of stellar radiation, which provides a favorable planetary climate for life, and the gravitational influence of both stars on an existing planet."
 The interim dean of the UTA College of Science, James Grover, said this tool "holds enormous potential for those who study space in the search for life."